 The Neon Museum

 Once the sun sets, head over to the Neon Museum to experience a nearly two-acre outdoor exhibit of flashy, colorful neon lights.
 Led by local historians, this one-hour walk-through exhibit shows more than 200 pieces of old Vegas signage, including 15 fully restored lit signs, for a glimpse into Las Vegas’ bright past.
+For movie fans, the museum is hosting “Lost Vegas: Tim Burton” as a featured event through April.
 Check the site for hours, tours and details.

 The Mob Museum

 Las Vegas hasn’t always been the glamorous place it is today.
 In fact, the city had a pervasive mob culture during the 20th century gangster era.
 Check out the Mob Museum to learn about notorious gangsters like Al Capone, Bugsy Siegel and John Gotti, as well as the history of mob activity in Las Vegas and across the U.S.